nats-io/nats-architecture-and-design/adr/ADR-51.md

 ## Stream Configuration

+#### Creating the stream.

+The `allow_msg_schedules` field is new, added specifically for this feature and must be set to true to for the feature to be enabled.

 ```go
 type StreamConfig struct {
 	// AllowMsgSchedules enables the feature
 	AllowMsgSchedules bool          `json:"allow_msg_schedules"`
 }
 ```
+* If the user intends to use the `Nats-Schedule-TTL` feature, the `allow_msg_ttl` must be true for the stream.
 * Setting this on a Source or Mirror should be denied
 * This feature can be enabled on existing streams but not disabled
 * A Stream with this feature on should require API level 2

- * `allow_msg_ttl` is needed if the user intends to use the `Nats-Schedule-TTL` feature
+#### Stream Subject
+As already noted, every schedule must have its own unique subject, so it is recommended that the stream subject contain wild cards to easily allow for many schedules, for instance `orders_schedules.*`